LS | Lisa Stern

 Contact A Michigan Red Flag Law Attorney Today

-If you have questions about Michigan’s new red flag laws or need help obtaining an ERPO, don’t hesitate to reach out to Lisa D. Stern, an experienced family lawyer who is ready to provide the guidance and support you need.
-Contact the firm’s office today for an initial consultation at 248-973-7842.
+If you have questions about Michigan’s new red flag laws or need help obtaining an ERPO, don’t hesitate to reach out to Lisa D. Stern, an experienced family law lawyer who is ready to provide the guidance and support you need.
+Contact the firm’s office online today to set up an initial consultation.
+Or, call 248-973-7842.

 Practice Areas